paleopresto/paleorec/docs/source/training/train_lstm.rst

 Model Training for LSTM
 =======================

-LSTMs are a kind of RNN and function similarly to traditional RNNs, its Gating mechanism is what sets it apart.This feature addresses the “short-term memory” problem of RNNs.
+LSTMs are a kind of RNN and function similar to traditional RNNs, its Gating mechanism is what sets it apart.This feature addresses the “short-term memory” problem of RNNs.
 LSTM’s also has the ability to preserve long-term memory.
 This is especially important in the majority of Natural Language Processing (NLP) or time-series and sequential tasks.

 Functions
 ---------